mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 ## 3. Type errors are often serious
 As we have shown, type errors can result severe application failures and security holes.
 Imagine where we might crash a web server farm by sending strings instead of number to a JSON API.
 This stuff happens.

 # How do we get type safety?

-Getting a near-complete type safety in native JavaScript isn't particularly hard.
-The simple answer is to use `cast` methods to ensure type.
+Getting type safety in native JavaScript isn't particularly hard.
+First recognize that the most likely cause of type errors occurs from function inputs and returned values.
+If we guarantee input types using **typecasting** and track the intended types for our variables we can nearly eliminate JavaScript type errors.

 ## Typecasting

 Typecasting, for the purposes of this article, is the process of converting a value into the desired data type using a very strict set of rules.
 It is **guaranteed** to return the correct type **or** a failure failure value.

-We recognize that the most likely cause of type errors occurs from function inputs and returned values.
-By simply typecasting function arguments, we can eliminate a large class of type errors.

 ### Use typecasting
 Let's rewrite our problem function from above using typecasting: